cairis-platform/cairis/docs/risks.rst

 -  Highlighting the environment name in the environment box displays a qualitative risk rating, and the mitigated and un-mitigated risk score associated with each risk response.
-To see how this score is calculated, click on the Show Details button.

 -  Before a risk can be created, an associated Misuse Case needs to be defined.
-To do this, click on the Create Misuse Case button to open the Misuse Case Dialog.
+To do this, click on the Misuse Case folder.

 .. figure:: MisuseCaseForm.jpg
    :alt: Misuse Case form